 Google was my best friend when it came to finding the best person to go to for my starter Locs.

-I highly recommend booking a consultation before going straight to your appointment.
-You want to make sure you receive any information you need about the process and can bond with your loctician.
+I recommend booking a consultation to make sure you receive information about the process and can bond with your loctician.

-You want to make sure you choose a person who will start your Locs off correctly.
-The way you install them is important and can impact how your Locs form in the future.
+You want to choose a person who will start your Locs off correctly.
+The way you install them is important and can impact how they form in the future.

 Starter Locs Styles